konsoletyper/teavm-site/_docs/flavour/form-validation.md

 v:bind="fieldName"
 ```

-where `fieldName` points to field state object defined by containing `v:validator`.
+where `fieldName` points to field state object defined by the containing `v:validator`.

 # Standard converters

-Standard converters are available via static methods of `Converter` interface:
+Standard converters are available via static methods of the `Converter` interface:

 * `Converter<String> stringFormat()` does not perform any conversion.
 * `Converter<Integer> integerFormat()`